 - an active foster carer’s association offering representation and peer support with weekly coffee mornings and annual ‘thank you’ event

 - educational support for children

 - close working with professional support teams, including child social workers, health and educational specialists

 - free membership of the Fostering Network membership

 - legal protection insurance and public liability cover

-If you’re interested in doing further training, we’ll encourage and support you to get additional qualifications.
+If you are interested in doing further training, we will encourage and support you to get additional qualifications.

-When you become a foster carer with Islington, you’ll get a weekly allowance (PDF, 56KB) for each child placed in your care, up to £451.91 per child
+When you become a foster carer with Islington, you will get a weekly allowance for each child placed in your care, up to £467.88 per child.

-Professional fee is £108.99 per week for second and subsequent children.
-The total specialist foster carer rate is £750 per week.
+A professional reward fee of £10.99 per week for second and subsequent children.
+The total specialist foster carer rate is up to £815 per week.